 - Creative Communicator (CC)

 These standards are, of course, critical as the identified skills intersect with all content areas.
 In addition, there are many knowledge areas, skills, and dispositions common to the pursuit of careers and postsecondary education in many fields.
 The vision for the new Wisconsin Information and Technology Literacy standards outlines the importance of integrating these standards across all content areas.
 Students are expected to demonstrate a higher level of application of inquiry, critical thinking, integration of technology tools and appropriate actions when using technology.
 The ITL standards support a higher level of student agency when leveraging critical thinking skills, collaboration, creativity, and communication.
 These standards connect and interrelate current perspectives in information literacy, media literacy, and technology literacy into a unified conceptual framework to integrate into other content areas.

 As with all the standards, the Wisconsin Standards for Information and Technology Literacy may be taught and integrated into a variety of classes and experiences.
 Each district, school, and program area should determine the means by which students meet these standards.
 Through the collaboration of multiple stakeholders, these foundational standards will set the stage for high-quality, successful, contemporary information and technology programming throughout Wisconsin’s K-12 systems.

-DPI will be continually updating the resources on this page to support districts in learning about and implementing the new ITL standards.
-Throughout the year, DPI staff will be presenting an overview of the new ITL standards and the implementation toolkit.
+The DPI Digital Learning team will be continually updating the resources on this page to support districts in learning about and implementing the ITL standards.
 DPI is proudly partnering with our Cooperative Education Services Agencies (CESAs) to support district implementation as our goal is to curate additional resources and district exemplars of locally created content to add to the state educator resource repository, WISELearn.